BoomboxRapsody/YouTubePlayerEX/README.md

 ## Licence

 *YouTube Player EX*'s code and framework are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.

+**Note:** FFmpeg binaries are distributed under their original licenses (GPL/LGPL) from the source.
+Please refer to [FFmpeg License](https://www.ffmpeg.org/legal.html) for details.